chineshine/simple-spring-samples/README.md

 ## samples
 - spring-boot-sample
+  about internationazation
   about form or fields validation.such as simple validation,divide validations into groups,customer validation

 - spring-aop-sample
+  about annotation @RestControllerAdvice.
+  about errorcode
+  about '/error' interface
-  about annotation @RestControllerAdvice. errorcode , '/error' interface ,aop to achive log and distribution-lock
+  about how to use aop to realize log and distribution-lock

 - quartz-sample
   how to use quartz in spring-boot project